justcodeon231/justcodeon231/README.md

 # Welcome to My GitHub 👋

 I'm **Leo**, a software engineer and entrepreneur.
-Currently building, a micro-SaaS platform focused on feedback collection and churn reduction for startups.
+Currently building, Webb apps and networking with other techpreneurs

 ## What I'm Working On

 - **🔭 Currently:** (#)
-   A micro-SaaS platform leveraging AI to help content creators and entrepreneurs optimize their brand.
+   a micro-SaaS platform focused on feedback collection and churn reduction for startups.

 - **🌱 Learning:** SaaS, API development, AI systems.

 - **💬 Ask me about:** Software development, AI, SaaS, digital marketing, personal branding.

 ## Coming Soon